zhenhao1886/guitar-transcription/README.md

 **Training**

 Classes have to be numbered from 1 to 12 (frets) and 14 to 19 (strings).
 Class 0 and 13 are hand and fretboard respectively.
 The YOLOv11n yaml files are in `code/training_yaml`.
 When training, make sure 2 models are trained, one fore frets and one for string classes.
-The weights will be saved in the aforementioned weight locations.
+Set the `--yolo_class_label_list` to [1,2,...,12] for frets and [14,15,...,19] for strings.
+The weights will be saved in the `output folder`.

 To train the model, cd to `code` and run `python train.py --model_name [model name]`.
 Additional parameters can be accesed via the help menu.

+**Prediction**
+When predicting on the demo, modify the `predict.py` file and change the default `path_to_weights` variable to the path of your saved weights (see the lines with comments with #change this).
+YOLO takes in 2 paths in a list.
+Then run the demo again.

 *Done by: Zhen Hao*